CharlieLiu17/charlieliu17.github.io/_portfolio/3WriteNoise.md

 Finally, the produced image can represent different types of sound.
 The laughter at a comedy show produces a drastically different image than the sound of Taylor Swift's  hit song, "22".

+## My Role

+Over the course of 36 hours, I accomplished:
+- Generating our idea
+- Communicating effectively with HackGT judges
+- Distributing work to 4 teammates
+- Coding artistic features

 ## Demo

 https://writenoise.herokuapp.com/